What is Amazon PPC Optimization (pay-per-click)?

-In its 2017 press release, the company revealed it made over a billion dollars in sales, in the holiday season alone.
-Moreover, The International Academy for Production Engineering (CIRP) stated that in US, the Amazon’s Prime members spend an average of $1,300 per year, while the Amazon Echo users spend around $1,700.
+In its 2017 press release, the company revealed it made over a billion dollars in sales in the holiday season alone.
+Moreover, The International Academy for Production Engineering (CIRP) stated that Amazon’s Prime members spend an average of $1,300 per year in the US, while Amazon Echo users spend around $1,700.

-Every average Amazon customer makes purchases worth of $1,000 in US.
-And the retail giant is only second to Google in terms of keyword rankings and product searches.
+Every average Amazon customer makes purchases worth $1,000 in the US.
+And the retail giant is only second to Google regarding keyword rankings and product searches.